 When the Auction ends, the Borrower has one Business Day to decide whether to accept the Loan at the Interest Rate(s) bid.
 If the Borrower accepts the Loan, you are obliged to lend the money at the Interest Rate you have chosen.

 It is one of two different ways to borrow money in the Marketplace, the other being a Bid to Borrow.
 You can start an Auction by submitting a Proposal to Borrow with the:

-Once submitted, the amount of gold and/or silver equalling the chosen LTV is locked in your Account and your Proposal to Borrow is available in the Marketplace for customers to view and for potential Lenders to bid, without disclosing your name.
+Once submitted, the amount of gold or silver according to the chosen LTV is locked in your Account and your Proposal to Borrow is available in the Marketplace for customers to view and for potential Lenders to bid, without disclosing your name.

 When the Auction ends, you have one Business Day to decide whether to borrow and which bids, if any, to accept.